AdamBien/aws-lambda-cdk-plain/README.md

 # Simplest Possible AWS Lambda Function with Cloud Development Kit (CDK) Boilerplate

 A lean starting point for building, testing and deploying AWS Lambdas with Java.
+This project serves as a reference implementation for serverless [BCE (Boundary-Control-Entity)](https://bce.design) architecture.

 # TL;DR